harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

 We&rsquo;ll end up with a minimal terminal implementation of Tetris, and a simple agent playing using [beam search](https://en.wikipedia.org/wiki/Beam_search).

-<a id="orgccc91d8"></a>
+<a id="org3fb94fb"></a>

 # What This Isn&rsquo;t

-I won&rsquo;t touch on package management or project structure - in fact, this post is a literate<sup><a id="fnr.1" class="footref" href="#fn.1" role="doc-backlink">1</a></sup> Haskell file, and the concatenated code blocks can be run via `runhaskell tetris.hs`.
+I won&rsquo;t touch on package management or project structure - in fact, this post is a literate<sup><a id="fnr.1" class="footref" href="#fn.1" role="doc-backlink">1</a></sup> Haskell file, and the concatenated code blocks (if written to `tetris.hs`) can be run via `runhaskell tetris.hs`.
 There are plenty of tutorials on package managers like Stack and Cabal, and on general project management out there - for now, all you need is whatever Haskell distribution your machine uses.
 [GHCup](https://www.haskell.org/ghcup/) is as good a place to start as any.
 You might already even have `runhaskell` on your machine.

 We&rsquo;ll try to use as few external dependencies as possible, and won&rsquo;t use any language extensions.

 There are a lot of ways one could write this code more cleanly and performantly - avoiding passing around explicit state using monad transformers like `StateT`, being more careful around the use of strictness versus laziness, and so on - I&rsquo;m considering this out of scope and will try keep it as simple as I can.

-<a id="orgee40c7b"></a>
+<a id="org75b52a8"></a>

 # Prelude